AaronYang0628/argocd-sync-app/README.md

 ### Note

-Thank you for your interest in the `argocd-sync-app` GitHub Action!
+Thank you for your interest in the `argocd-async-app` GitHub Action!

 This action helps you automatically sync an application to ArgoCD using build artifacts and a provided application YAML file.
 It is designed to simplify CI/CD workflows for Kubernetes deployments managed by ArgoCD.